fh2019ustc/DocTr/README.md

 ## Evaluation
 - We use the same evaluation code as [DocUNet](https://www3.cs.stonybrook.edu/~cvl/docunet.html) benchmark dataset based on Matlab 2019a.
 - Please compare the scores according to your Matlab version.
+- Use the images available [here](https://drive.google.com/drive/folders/1kJ34Nk18RVPwYK8mdfcQvU_67whD9tMe?usp=sharing) for reproducing the quantitative performance reported in the paper and further comparison.

 ## Citation